About LEGOLAND California VIP Experience

 - Table with drinks—including much better coffee than in the buffet.

-- A character escort from room to restaurant.
+- A character escort from room to the restaurant.

 After our breakfast, we went to the lobby to meet our personal VIP host escort at 8:30 am.
 The itinerary was prepared by the host and based on our selections and choices of the different VIP Behind-The-Scene options that we made during booking.